zoran-horvat/genai-workshop/README.md

 ## Lesson 01: Prompt Engineering Fundamentals

-To begin the lesson, checkout the tag `lesson-01-start`:
+To begin the lesson, checkout the branch `lesson-01-prompt-engineering-fundamentals`:

 ```
-git checkout lesson-01-start
+git switch lesson-01-prompt-engineering-fundamentals
 ```

-Your Git repository will be in a detached HEAD state.
-You can either create a new branch to commit your changes, or stash them for later use.

 *This lesson* is teaching the fundamental principles of constructing prompts for the generative AI tools.
 The techniques you will learn include:
 - Defining the context, verifications, and the output format